 STUDENT PERSPECTIVES: THE IMPACT OF COVID“I have lost my paid internship due to the employer canceling the internship program as a result of the COVID-19 pandemic.
 I am also at risk of losing 60% of my VA housing allowance. … I have no income at this time to cover the cost of books and supplies.”

 MAKE A GIFT, MAKE AN IMPACT!

-Contributions to the Student Emergency Assistance Fund support the University’s commitment to serve every member of our UB Family.
+Contributions to the Student Emergency Assistance Fund support the University’s commitment to serve every member of our UBalt Family.

 - Make a gift to the Student Emergency Fund